Skip to main content

 Case Analysis

-Proceedings in Spain have not substantively considered the merits and legality of national licensing decisions under domestic and international law.
-Instead, the claimants have sought to challenge the opacity of decision-making processes that limit the ability for NGOs to monitor the government’s compliance with its domestic and international legal obligations, and ultimately bar access to courts and possible remedies for those affected by illegal arms transfers.
-They have done so by launching two simultaneous cases: one under a special procedure that argued a violation of the claimant’s fundamental rights; and the other following an ordinary contentious administrative procedure that is based on the domestic rules governing access to information.
+Proceedings in Spain did not substantively consider the merits and legality of national licensing decisions under domestic and international law.
+Instead, the claimants sought to challenge the opacity of decision-making processes that limit the ability for NGOs to monitor the government’s compliance with its domestic and international legal obligations, and ultimately bar access to courts and possible remedies for those affected by illegal arms transfers.
+They did so by launching two simultaneous cases: one under a special procedure that argued a violation of the claimant’s fundamental rights; and the other following an ordinary contentious administrative procedure based on the domestic rules governing access to information.

 This has proven a highly contentious issue as the classified nature of licensing decisions is enshrined in long-standing Spanish legislation, namely the still valid pre-constitutional Official Secrets Act.
-Highly politicised and potentially extremely far reaching in effect, it is considered that these cases could prove difficult to win.
+Highly politicised and potentially extremely far-reaching in effect, these cases proved difficult to win.

 Right of access to information